heste023/github.io/_posts/2024-05-16-the-winners-curse.md

   SATScore -> STEM -> Performance
   UnderrepMinority -> STEM -> Performance
 } ")
+plot(dag_3)
 ```

-Using the [daggity](https://www.dagitty.net/) package, we can plot this structure:

-And get the variables that we need to include in our regression that, according to the DAG, will allow us to estimate a causal effect without confounding:
+Using the [daggity](https://www.dagitty.net/) package, we can plot this structure and get the variables that we need to include in our regression that, according to the DAG, will allow us to estimate a causal effect without confounding:

 ```
 > adjustmentSets(dag_3, exposure = 'OnCampus', outcome = 'Performance')